nimeshnischal/tic-tac-toe-ai-bot/README.md

     |---|---|
     | Faster Dev + test time (around 2-3 hours) + 1 hour for learning minimax | Slow execution in intitial part of the game, with complexity at O(b^m) |
     | No need to check if all edge cases are covered | Knowledge of concepts like Adversarial search & minimax algorithm is needed |

+    Avg. time on an empty board: 200 ms

+### **Update**

+Using alpha-beta pruning, reduced the avg. time on an empty board to 35 ms.

 Note: In above complexities, b denotes number of legal moves & m denotes maximum depth of the computation tree.